-Chapter 1 - Sergeant Allison Rane
+Chapter 1 - Detective Sergeant Allison Rane

 Here’s a little-known fact for you: while you might be able to talk a cop out of giving you a ticket, you’re never going to talk a cop out of arresting you for drunk driving.
 Oh, and while we’re on the subject?
 Forget about trying to ace the field sobriety test and draw a walk.
 It really doesn’t matter how well you do on that thing.
 If you’re driving under the influence, a good cop is at least ninety percent certain that he or she is going to arrest you before they even pull you over.
 They’ve got all the probable cause they need to make the arrest before you even get out of the car.
-Case in point: this dickhead!
+Case in point: this dickface!
 One of our patrol units pulled him over for straddling two lanes, weaving all over the place, and stinking like a distillery as soon as they walked up to the car and he started talking.
 He’s going to jail.
 It’s a done deal.
 The field sobriety test – or FST, as it’s called – is pretty much a formality.
 You can “pass” the test and still find yourself charged with a DUI.
 This guy?
 He isn’t going to pass the test.
 He probably won’t even finish it.
-He’s totally plastered.
+He’s totally plastered!
 I can tell.
-My mom was a total alcoholic and he reminds me of her right now.
+My mom was a mega-alcoholic and he reminds me of her right now.
 The officer is less administering the test than he is just going through the motions.
-He’s already bought and paid for.
+This dork is already bought and paid for.

 “Sir, do it exactly as I demonstrated for you.
 Put your arms out to your sides, tilt your head back and close your eyes, and touch your fingertip to your nose with each hand; one at a time.”